ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](dither_difference.gif)](dither_difference.gif)
 comparison of changes

-As you can see just adding a single pixel to the image resulted in the dither pattern changing dramatically!
+As you can see, just adding a single pixel to the image resulted in the dither pattern changing dramatically!
 It only takes a single bit change for the resulting image to become different, even though overall look of an image (when not enlarged) is still basically the same (which is the purpose of a good dither algorithm after all).

 The "`compare`" image also shows the extent of the change in the dither pattern.